Rahimeen-Altaf/Text-Utensils/README.md

 2. Choose from a variety of text manipulation options.
 3. View the modified text, word count, and reading time in real-time.
 4. Customize your experience with the built-in dark mode feature.
+5. Receive alerts for clear user feedback on each operation.
+6. Routing to navigate through pages.

 ### Motivation:
 This project was created to provide a convenient and accessible tool for users to manipulate text in a variety of ways.
 Whether you're a writer, student, or anyone dealing with text regularly, this tool can help streamline your tasks while offering a pleasant dark mode for those late-night sessions.